Yueyu320/Cloud-Detection-Classification/README.md

 ### Code:

-- `Project.rmd` includes all the code for data analysis
+- `Classification(LR_LDA_QDA_RF).rmd` includes all the code for data analysis
-- `CVMaster.r` includes the function for Cross Validation part (Detailed explanation for CVMaster is included in the classification models section)
+- `Cross Validation.R` includes the function for Cross Validation part (Detailed explanation for CVMaster is included in the classification models section)
-- `Project_Report.pdf` is the final report
+- `Final Report.pdf` is the final report

 ## Reproducibility